Important

 And an easy to obtain and quite cheap hormone regimen that I actually used for a while:

 (Note: On balance, one Nordiol and two Diane-35 may have been a much better combination because of its extra antiandrogen, but this combination would then be light on progesterone.)
 Please note that these hormone regimens may not suit other transsexual women.
-The optimal hormone regimen will vary from individual to individual and I would recommend experiment to find what works best with the minimum of contradictions (side effects) Also, many medical experts have their preferences and opinions.
-For example, below is a hormone regimen suggested by a Canadian clinic (I have no connection with them!):
+The optimal hormone regimen will vary from individual to individual and I would recommend experimenting to find what works best with the minimum of contradictions (side effects).
+Also, many medical experts have their preferences and opinions.
+Below is an example of a hormone regimen suggested by a Canadian clinic that seems reasonable, but other clinics have their own variations and recommendations.

 my Orchiectomy